 Separator Machines: How to Select and Size

-For the person unfamiliar with vibratory screeners, learning how to select and size one is not terribly difficult if you follow a few simple guidelines.
+For the person unfamiliar with vibratory screeners, learning how to make a vibratory separator capacity selection is not terribly difficult if you follow a few simple guidelines.

 First, understand your material and objectives.
 Is your product/medium wet or dry?

 If your product is wet, it’s best to contact the machine manufacturer for assistance.
 They’ll need to know the type of material you want to screen and the liquid, as well as the volume of both.
 Some users with wet applications are simply separating solids from wastewater as in commercial laundry, while others are sorting food products, like liquid chocolate.
 Each is very different, and an applications engineer can be very helpful here.